Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

 - All patterns are case-sensitive.
 This is relevant in case you are specifically searching for naming in camelCase or PascalCase.
 It is then useful to search for files like `SomeTest.java`.
 - You are entering patterns inside of a YAML file.
 YAML uses backslashes for escape characters.
 So if you want to use backslashes inside of your regular expressions, for example `\S+` (i.e. "one or more non-whitespace characters"), you will need to escape the backslash: `\\S+`.
 - If you want to express a literal dot `.`, use `[.]`.
 This means: 1 character in a group where only `.` is permitted.
 - Matching "positive" patterns is far easier than trying with negative lookaheads `(?!)`, as catching the full file path becomes difficult.
-There are cases where patterns may work such as `((?![unwanted string]).)+`, but these are hard to get right/debug.
+There are cases where patterns may work such as `((?![unwanted string]).)+`, but these cases are hard to get right or debug.
 - Also, negative lookbehinds (`?<!`) are not recommended.
-They need to be fixed length and immediately precede the pattern to work (wildcards tend to break the pattern).
+They pattern to be matched requires a fixed length and it needs to immediately precede the rest of the pattern to work (wildcards tend to break here).

 ## Technology support